christianb93/ctOS/README.md

 Currently, the following features have been implemented:

-* Boot using GRUBs multiboot configuration
+* Boot using GRUBs multiboot configuration (has support for multiboot and multiboot2)
 * Built-in kernel debugger to inspect CPU state, memory contents, threads, kernel configuration etc. (launch with F1)
 * 32 bit protected mode (64 bit not supported and unlikely that I will ever find the time to port it)
 * Virtual memory and multi-tasking